Employment Procedures and Guidelines

 - Criminal Background Checks - Reports misdemeanor convictions, felony convictions, open arrest warrants, and/or related activities.

-- Act 153 Background Checks – including a Pennsylvania State Police criminal background check; certification from the Department of Public Welfare as to whether the applicant is named in the statewide database as an alleged perpetrator in a pending, indicated or founded child abuse investigation; and a report of the Federal Criminal History Record Information obtained by the submission of a full set of fingerprints to the Pennsylvania State Police for the purpose of a record check.
-Candidates who are hired will repeat these checks every three years in order to maintain employment.
+- Act 153 Background Checks – Completed for all candidates who are offered positions in designated departments who interact with minors under the age of 18 who are not matriculating.
+These screening include a Pennsylvania State Police criminal background check; certification from the Department of Public Welfare as to whether the applicant is named in the statewide database as an alleged perpetrator in a pending, indicated or founded child abuse investigation; and a report of the Federal Criminal History Record Information obtained by the submission of a full set of fingerprints to the Pennsylvania State Police for the purpose of a record check.
+Candidates who are hired and remain in designated departments will repeat these checks every five years in order to maintain employment.

 A candidate will not be hired if convictions that exclude the candidate from employment by state or federal law are found on any pre-employment searches.
 Wilkes University maintains the sole discretion to review each candidate’s background reports on a case-by-case basis and make decisions related to each candidate’s employment accordingly.